deafnv/file-server-api/www/index.md

 ### Usage

-Clone and run `npm install` and `npm start`.
+Clone, setup `config.yaml`, and run `npm install` and `npm start`.
 See [`config-template.yaml`](https://deafnv.github.io/file-server-api/config) for details on the config file format.
 The server should start by default on port 80, and 443 if configured with HTTPS.

 ### Routes